szeyick/University/INF60009 - Database Analysis and Design/Exam/README.md

 - 3. Draw 2 new relationship lines where the weak entity is the Many side, underline the relationship since it needs to **borrow** attributes
 - 4. The new relationship must have a MAY and MANY o< on the weak side, and a MUST and ONE ++ on the parent side.
 - 4. Add any additional attributes if required.

+- 5. It seems that if you are stuck on thinking about what the links are, if you have test output, see if the weak entity has the additional attributes that you need for the output.